Mr. Baseball: Plot

-Jack Elliot is an aging American baseball player unsuspectingly put on the trading block during Spring Training in 1992 by the New York Yankees in favor of "rookie phenom" first baseman Ricky Davis, and there's only one taker: the Nagoya Chunichi Dragons of Japan's Nippon Professional Baseball.
+Jack Elliot is an aging American baseball player unsuspectingly put on the trade block during Spring Training in 1992 by the New York Yankees in favor of "rookie phenom" first baseman Ricky Davis, and there's only one taker: the Nagoya Chunichi Dragons of Japan's Nippon Professional Baseball.

 Upon arrival in Japan, Elliot clashes with the Japanese culture and the team's manager, and before long he alienates his new teammates.
 He believes the rules and management style of his new skipper, Uchiyama, are ludicrous, and continues to do things his way, which leads his already dwindling performance to suffer even more.
 His only ally on the team is another American ballplayer, Max "The Hammer" Dubois, with whom he commiserates about his frustrations.
 However, Max is a team player on the Dragons, and warns Elliot to be one too.
 At the same time, Elliot develops a relationship with the beautiful Hiroko, who he later learns is Uchiyama's daughter.

 After one too many outbursts, including knocking out his interpreter during a brawl, Elliot is suspended from play.
 After meeting Hiroko's family, including Uchiyama, Uchiyama admits to Jack that he hired him over the objections of management and now his own career, not just Jack's, is in jeopardy.
 Dragons management wanted Pete Clifton from Boston, but Uchiyama pulled some strings with management to pick Jack because he was the right choice to turn the team around.
 After hearing this, Elliot swallows his pride and admits his deficiencies.
 Uchiyama becomes his mentor.
 In a rare show of humility, he apologizes to the team in Japanese, erroneously saying he wants to build a "chopstick" (箸, hashi) rather than a "bridge" (橋, hashi) of friendship (the words are homophones but stressed differently) and the team rallies around him and teaches him the value of sportsmanship and respect for hard work.
 Uchiyama lifts his suspension and begins to work with Elliot on improving his play.
 The reinvigorated Elliot's enthusiasm for team play is contagious and the mediocre Dragons become contenders for the Central League pennant.
-In the process, he also utilizes a Japanese tradition of being able to tell off Uchiyama while intoxicated to convince him to encourage his players to be more aggressive and "have a little fun."
+In the process, he also uses a Japanese tradition of being able to tell off Uchiyama while intoxicated to convince him to encourage his players to be more aggressive and "have a little fun."